 I usually end with Pigeon Pose.
 It’s one of my favorites.
 It’s main focus is the thighs and the hips.
 If your hips don’t touch the ground, please use a folded blanket or a block to help support your hip (on the side with the bent knee).

-Disclaimer: I am NOT a certified yoga instructor.
+Disclaimer: While I am a certified yoga instructor, I am not your yoga instructor.
 Please exercise caution and be mindful of your own body.
 These views are mine alone, based on my own experiences.
 Always consult a professional for additional guidance and assistance.
 Please use props such as blankets, a yoga block (or 2!) and/or a yoga strap as needed.

 More Ways to Follow Love, Life, Surf